 If you haven’t had a “popular” post yet, look to brands similar to your own.
 How have they achieved it?
 Which posts of theirs are the most popular?
 It’s perfectly acceptable to let your competition also be your inspiration in the beginning.

-It’s time to launch!
-If you employ the above tactics, you’ll be prepared for a successful campaign.
+If you employ the above tactics, you’ll be prepared to launch a successful campaign.

 Make the most of these tips available to you and you’ll undoubtedly see benefits.